aspose-pdf/Aspose.PDF-Documentation/net/plugins/formeditor/_index.md

 ### Step 2: Create an object of the FormEditorAddOptions, FormEditorSetOptions, or FormRemoveSelectedFieldsOptions class, depending on the operation you want to perform

-The `FormEditorAddOptions`, `FormEditorSetOptions`, and `FormRemoveSelectedFieldsOptions` classes are helper classes that allow you to specify various options and parameters for the form editing operations, such as the form field types, values, properties, predicates, etc. To use them, you need to create an instance of the appropriate class and pass an array of form field creation options, a predicate and a value, or a predicate, respectively.
+The `FormEditorAddOptions`, `FormEditorSetOptions`, and `FormRemoveSelectedFieldsOptions` classes are helper classes that allow you to specify various options and parameters for the form editing operations, such as the form field types, values, properties, predicates, etc. To use them, you need to create an instance of the appropriate class, and pass an array of form field creation options, a predicate and a value, or a predicate.
 For example, to add three form fields (a checkbox, a combo box, and a textbox) to the first page of the PDF file, you can use the following code:

 ```cs
     // Create options for adding form fields.